hotkit/odin/Python/bin/odin.md

     # grant INSERT on odin.credentials_password_ledger to uadmin;

+The full name (`full-name` command) requires:

+    # grant INSERT on odin.identity_full_name_ledger to uadmin;

+### Displaying information about users

+The `list` commmand provides several options for displaying information about users.
+These rely on the following SELECT permissions:

+* users -- `grant SELECT on odin.identity to uadmin;`

 ### Add and remove users to groups

 Covers the `membership` and `exclude` commands.